thijstakken/MusicService/README.md

 3. Configure `DIRECTORY` (required): <br/>

-    - Option 1: You can leave it empty like this `-e DIRECTORY= \`, then it will save the files to the root directory off your cloud storage. (not recommended) <br>
+    - Option 1: You can leave it empty like this `-e DIRECTORY= \`, then it will save the files to the root directory off your cloud storage. (not recommended)

     <br>

     - Option 2: Or you can specify a custom directory, like your music folder:<br>
     1. Navigate to your music folder in Nextcloud
     2. In the URL you have to copy the path, everything between `dir=` and the `&fileid=2274`